kernle32dll/jwtcache-go/README.md

 jwtcache-go is a small wrapper lib for caching JWTs.

-The initial purpose for developing this wrapper was caching tokens that were issued for service2service communication.
+The initial purpose for developing this lib was caching tokens that were issued for service2service communication.

 An exemplary use case for this are [Keycloak service accounts](https://www.keycloak.org/docs/4.8/server_admin/index.html#_service_accounts).